Preface

 ...

-template "simple-java-spock-gradle" includes "simple-spock-test", "controller", "repository"
+template "java-gradle" includes "spock-spec", "controller", "repository"

 }

 There is one final option available to template authors.
-What if you want to package the simple-spock-test, controller, and repository template files into a single subtemplate package?
+What if you want to package the spock-test, controller, and repository template files into a single subtemplate package?
 How would the user be able to specify which type of class they want to generate?
 The answer is through template qualifiers.

-Let’s say you have an 'artifact' subtemplate that includes Spec.groovy.gtpl, Controller.groovy.gtpl, etc. The user can run the generate
+Let’s say you have an 'artifact' subtemplate that includes Spec.groovy.gtpl, Controller.groovy.gtpl, etc. The user can run the generate command like this to determine which artifact type to use:

 skeletal generate artifact::controller

-separates the subtemplate name, 'artifact', from the qualifier,
+The :: separates the subtemplate name, 'artifact', from the qualifier,

 'controller'.
 In your post-install script, you can access the qualifiers through

-a tmplQualifiers
+a tmplQualifiers property:

 def artifactTemplate